Silic0nS0ldier/tspm-concept/README.md

 Would be nice to have a minimal dependencies, with old duplicates being flagged with a warning (since they can be the source of odd issues).

-### `tspm.ts`, `tspm.js`, etc dependency maps

-One possible solution would be to store the critical information in a file understood by the consuming language.
-In the case of TypeScript, a `const enum` could be used to inline values for better performance.
-This would be comparable to a composer autoload in some ways.

-This approach however has the greatest work required, and simply won't work for certain scenarios.

 ### Rewrite paths

 One option that would provide a nearly global solution is to rewrite paths like `tspm/depname/x.x.x` to refer to the correct version.